5 Bearded Dragon Diet Tips You MUST Know

 You might think that I am joking now, that you can´t let your little baby starve, but believe me, they do not get as much food in the wild as they get in captivation.

-Do you know that a lot of bearded dragons die of fatty liver?
-This is caused by overfeeding and too little exercise.
+Do you know that a lot of bearded dragons die from fatty liver-disease?
+This is caused by overfeeding and too little exercise (too little exercise happens automatically since your bearded dragon is full all the time - most bearded dragons do not even move away from their basking spot because they are overfed).

 If you offer your bearded dragon food, it will always eat more than it should.
 That´s a natural behavior.
 In the wild they have to do that in case they won´t find anything for the next days.
 However in captivation, this can be deadly as you know now.